kode4food/ale/cmd/ale/internal/docstring/assoc.md

 ---
 title: "assoc"
-description: "associates pairs with a mapped sequence"
+description: "associates pairs with a mapper sequence"
 names: ["assoc", "assoc*"]
 usage: "(assoc seq pair) (assoc* seq pair+)"
 tags: ["sequence"]
 ---

-Returns a newly mapped sequence wherein the specified key/value pairs are associated.
+Returns a new mapper sequence wherein the specified key/value pairs are associated.
 If a key already exists, the value replaces the one previously stored; otherwise the pair is added to the sequence.

 #### An Example